0xRobinR/scholarly-articles/articles/rollback-tokens.md

 once it's registered to the oracle, the `sahayak` will be able to reverse the rbt token transfers within the time period set by the oracle.

-for verifying the `sahayak` address, we will be using zkSNARK's PLONK verifier, which will receive the proof given at the time of assigning the sahayak, and verify the proof with the public inputs, and return the result.
+for verifying the `sahayak` address, we will be using zkSTARK for verifying proofsg without using a trusted base, which will receive the proof given at the time of assigning the sahayak, and verify the proof with the public inputs, and return the result.

 ```solidity